-Grace to you and Happy Easter!
+Grace to you, and Happy Easter!

-When I started to develop a deeper relationship with our Lord and Savior Jesus Christ and began to understand more the profound mysteries we are as Church.
+When I started to develop a deeper relationship with the Lord Jesus Christ, I began to understand more the profound mysteries we are as Church.
 I began to feel the richness of our worship and sacred rites more strongly.
-I started as well to build unique relationships.
+I started as well to build unique relationships with the saints.

 So you know, my personal committed journey with the Lord Jesus started with Mother Mary through the praying of the Rosary.
 I call the Blessed Virgin Mary mother because she is the mother of the Lord and Savior Jesus Christ.
 The Lord Jesus called her mother too.
 I embrace her because she is my mom in the journey of faith.
-Mother Mary introduced me to the Holy Spirit—an experience that was way beyond what I thought was humanly possible.
-Thereafter, the Holy Spirit introduced me to a deeper, passionate love for Jesus in the Most Holy Sacrament, the Eucharist.
-Each of these stages of my faith-journey means a lot, which I can’t share now for shortness of time.
+Mother Mary introduced me to the Holy Spirit.
+It was an experience that was way beyond what I thought was humanly possible.
+After that, the Holy Spirit introduced me to a more profound, passionate love for Jesus in the Most Holy Sacrament, the Eucharist.
+Each of these stages of my journey means a lot, which I can’t share now for shortness of time.

-In the meantime, let’s talk about Saint Catherine of Sienna, whose life is celebrated in the Church today.
-When I read her The Dialogue of Saint Catherine of Siena, it blew me away.
+When I was 15, I read her The Dialogue of Saint Catherine of Siena.
+It blew me away.
 How the content gripped me at that tender age was grace at work.
 I started to wonder, Wow!
 God still speaks to people.
-I would ask you read that book.
-It's a record of the private revelations God gave to Catherine when she was in a trance for about 3 days non-stop.
+I would ask you to read that book.
+It's a record of the private revelations God gave to Catherine when she was in a trance for about three days non-stop.
 Her secretaries wrote as God dialogued with her.

 She hardly ate food from the age of 17 to 33, when she died.
 She lived on Holy Communion.
 She was a mystic of a unique kind.

 God used her to bring reconciliation to the Church during the infamous Avignon Controversy (1309 – 1377) when the Church had three people all claiming to be popes.
-Her purity and spiritual insight were instrumental to resolving the problem and rallying support for the authentic Pope.
+Her purity and spiritual insight were instrumental in resolving the problem and rallying support for the authentic Pope.

 The life of this Dominican mystic, who died in 1380, was remarkable.
 She is one of the four women Doctors of the Church.
 She is my girlfriend.